 The integrity of all scholarly work is at the foundation of an academic community.
 Students are expected to do their own academic work.
 Dishonesty in academic work, including cheating, academic misconduct, fabrication, or plagiarism is unacceptable.
-Any form of cheating may result in failure of the course.
-(For more information concerning academic honesty and university policy, please, consult the MU Academic Integrity Policy).
+Faculty are expected to instruct students in ways of avoiding these forms of academic dishonesty.
+Faculty are also responsible for assessing and reporting all charges of academic dishonesty to the appropriate Dean.
+(For more information concerning academic honesty and university policy, please, consult the MU Academic Integrity Policy and the Academic Dishonesty Form may be accessed here or from the Academic Affairs website.)